-Children and Adolescents <18 years old - Duloxetine is not indicated for use in patients under 18 years of age.
+Children and Adolescents <18 years old - Duloxetine is not indicated for use in in children and adolescents <18 years old.

 Race - No specific pharmacokinetic study was conducted to investigate the effects of race.
 Due to large interpatient variability, clinically significant differences in drug level exposure among ethnic groups are not likely.